omkarn/crypto-portfolio-tracker/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Hat tip to the open-source community for inspiring and contributing to this project.

 Happy tracking your crypto investments with Crypto Portfolio Tracker! 🚀